canndyy/canndyy/README.md

 # Hi there, I am Candy 👋
-I am a graduate of an intensive Data Science bootcamp at Le Wagon, and a Cancer Pharmacist from London, United Kingdom.
+I am a graduate of an intensive Data Science bootcamp at Le Wagon, and a Cancer & Nutrition Pharmacist from London, United Kingdom.

 - 👀 I’m interested in Computer Vision, NLP and Data Infrastructure/Pipelines
 - 🔭 I’m looking to collaboration on data science projects